jadraque94/EPHEMERE_DL_TREE/README.md

 ## Description

-The first part consists, from three different inputs (Satellite image, a grid for dividing the satellite image in a small image a polygon and batch of trees) and create the following file structure
+The first part consists from this three different inputs (Satellite image, a grid for dividing the satellite image into small images and a batch of trees) to create the following file structure :

 ![Image](https://github.com/user-attachments/assets/d815961a-3ceb-4c26-ba5d-ccd96e33d16b)